 Sometimes the answer to this question can be trickier than most people realize.
 If you never loan your car to others and you never will, none of the restrictions I discuss here should matter to you.

 People that are listed on your policy enjoy the full benefits of your policy coverages with no restrictions.
-For those that borrow your car that aren’t listed, they are generally covered as long as you have given them permission to use your car; this is called “Permissive Use” and all policies have some form of, or interpretation of, permissive use.
+For those that borrow your car that aren’t listed as drivers, they are generally covered as long as you have given them permission to use your car; this is called “Permissive Use” and all policies have some form of, or interpretation of, permissive use.
 Excluded drivers are never covered nor are un-named drivers who “use the vehicle without a reasonable belief that the person is entitled to do so” (sometimes referred to as “theft”).
+Keep in mind that part of your insuring agreement states that household members must be disclosed to your insurance company so they can either be added (and an additional premium charged) or excluded on your policy as well.
+If an un-named household member drives your car and has an accident the insurance company may deny the claim based on the lack of full disclosure that there were other drivers in the house who might use the car.
+They largely consider them to be excluded because they theoretically have access to the keys to your car and might well be driving the car regularly, thusly creating more risk, and in turn the insurance company isn’t collecting enough premium to cover that additional risk.
+This is enforced quite strictly in the state if California where insurance rates are very high due in part to insurance fraud.

 Depending on the company you are insured with, interpretations of permissive use can vary dramatically and some insurance carriers are very strict in their enforcement of the rules.